tvergilio/enterprise-streaming-architecture/docs/ARCHITECTURE_DECISION.md

 - **Serverless Function:** Serverless compute (e.g., AWS Lambda) that parses and updates the cache
 - **Cache Store:** Cache store used by the platform (e.g., Redis, DynamoDB)
 - **Search API:** API that reads from the cache to serve users

+Note: This architecture could optionally push deltas into OpenSearch instead of, or in addition to, a cache.
+However, supporting partial updates reliably requires careful handling of versioning, merge logic, and consistency between batched deltas and indexed documents.
+Unlike real-time systems, batch workflows often lack fine-grained visibility into out-of-order or conflicting updates, increasing the risk of stale or inconsistent results in the search index.

 ## Comparative Analysis